chaudhuree/vps-database-setup/mysql/installation.md

 ```

 ### 8. Create a MySQL User (optional):
-To create a new MySQL user with specific privileges, log into MySQL and run:
+To create a new MySQL user with specific privileges, log into MySQL and run:(must login as a root user)

 ```bash
 CREATE USER 'newuser'@'%' IDENTIFIED BY 'password';